tbjers/alot-plugin-checkmail/README.md

 A plugin that checks mail asynchronously, giving you feedback through the process via notifications.

+This plugin was mostly written to accomodate running [mbsync](https://isync.sourceforge.io/mbsync.html) from inside `alot` without being intrusive.
+This can be useful if you do not wish to wait for your systemd timer to execute your mail sync.

 ## Installation

 Run the following in the environment that alot's `hooks.py` uses: